 Points to Consider

-💡 Contracts: Did you know that some software is contract-based while other software offers almost unlimited flexibility?
+💡 Contracts: Did you know that some software are contract-based while other software offers almost unlimited flexibility?
 It goes without saying that greater flexibility is a big advantage.
 This way, you won’t be bound by a contract if you want to leave.

 At Agendrix, our customers enjoy fair pricing.
 Their bill is always proportional to the number of users they actually have in their organization.

 Costs related to changes in your usage: If your business experiences significant staff turnover, you need to be able to add and archive employees easily, at no additional cost.
 In other words, would you agree to pay the same price during periods where only half of your employees are working?
-Scheduling software is generally billed monthly for each employee.
+Scheduling software are generally billed monthly for each employee.
 Make sure this is the case.

 Free software is so limiting that you don’t really get the benefits of a professional scheduling tool.

-Is It All the Same?
+Are All Employee Scheduling Software the Same?

-In the scheduling software market, as for just about any product, not everything is equal in value.
+As for just about any product, not everything is equal in value.
 So shop for your scheduling software the same way you would shop for a car!
 In both cases, some brands are better than others; there are better years, more efficient models, and some reputed to be more or less reliable.
 There are several criteria to factor into your decision, and it’s very much to your advantage to examine them carefully.

 How to Create a Work Schedule for Employees?